Ion Accelerator - Self-Sustaining Hydrogen Production Technology

 Some factors to consider:

 Green hydrogen from conventional electrolysis is very energy intensive.
 To produce just 25% of the worlds future hydrogen energy demand, (excluding industrial applications) around 31,320TWh of electricity would be required to power standard electrolyzers.
 This is more electricity than is currently generated worldwide from ALL sources combined.

 One may argue that this will self-rectify as renewables reduce in cost and more farms are installed.
 However, energy demand will increase into the future as our reliance on fossil fuels reduces.
 Statistics indicate that electrification of the transport sector will place a huge demand on existing grids and energy infrastructure.

 In addition, the tremendous power draw by conventional electrolyzers require placement as close as possible to the energy source.
 Most renewables are strategically positioned miles away from end consumption and distribution requiring complex storage and transportation or pipeline infrastructure.
+Conventional electrolyzers don't like intermittent power supply typical of renewables.
+Their performance and life-span are shortened.
 All this adds to costs, inconvenience and compliance approvals.